Da Possessed: Casting

 it was changed to Ellen Adarna.
 However, the role ended up going to Heussaff, creating controversies.
 There is a claim that Vhong had been uncomfortable at the thought of working with Adarna, who admitted to being good friends with Cedric Lee, the main suspect of the mauling incident.
 Nevertheless, Navarro states that he does not know anything about changes in casting, and he is willing to work with her in the future.

-Promotions
+Release

+Marketing

 On March 29, 2014, the first official full-length trailer is released on YouTube.
 Few weeks later, the official theme song of the movie accompanied by a music video is released.
 The song entitled "Da Vhong Song" is released by producer Star Cinema and performed by Vhong Navarro.